 Just be careful and don’t make the back and the front neckline equal.
-In the front the neckline MUST be deeper than in the back, otherwise your dress will be pulling backwards.
+In the front the neckline MUST be deeper than in the back, otherwise, your dress will be pulled backward.

 Let’s continue with making the beach dress pattern.